GoodLuckMister/GoodLuckMister/README.md

 # Hello, folks! 👋

-My name is Oleksii and I'm a ingeneere at independent company.
-I'm from Kiev, Ukraine, currently live at home.
   Here are a few things I'm experienced with:

 <table>
   <tr>